Updated April 2020

 Peppermint, lavender, and helichrysum are top picks for sunburn relief.
 There are a few ways you can use them.
 First, you can add a few drops to your cool bath.
 You could also add them to a spray bottle with water and spritz lightly a few times per day.
 Another way to use essential oils is to add a few drops to your favorite carrier oil (be sure to dilute properly!) and gently rub on red areas.

-Calendula is a wonderful remedy for healing!
-In the cream form it is easy to rub on, healing, has antibacterial properties, and helps stimulate collagen production.
+Calendula is a wonderful remedy for healing sunburned skin!
+In the cream form, it is easy to rub on, has antibacterial properties, and helps stimulate collagen production.
 It can also help prevent scars.

 Some say that using witch hazel for their sunburn gave them almost immediate relief.
 To use this, soak a cotton ball and gently apply.
 For larger areas you can soak a cloth and gently apply.
 Witch hazel helps soothe and reduce inflammation.